 - Formulate your study plan for the host university.
 Check the host university's course selection website, and choose the courses that you wish to take.
-You should bear in mind that you may not be able to take all the courses in your plan due to quota limit, pre-requisites or other restrictions, so it would be advisable to identify some back-up courses as well. - If you wish to transfer credits back to HKU after study abroad, you need to plan well and seek prior approval from your faculty.
-Don't forget to check the submission deadline of your faculty and adhere to the requirements.
-You may have to submit other supporting documents (e.g. course syllabus etc.) with your application.
-It is important for you to do course mapping before you seek approval from your faculty.
-Always seek - If you do not wish to transfer credits back to HKU, make sure you take the normal study load in the host institution.
+You should bear in mind that you may not be able to take all the courses in your plan due to quota limit, pre-requisites or other restrictions, so it would be advisable to identify some back-up courses as well. - Refine your study plan for the remaining semesters in HKU.
+Very often the courses you intend to take during study abroad do not fit perfectly into your degree syllabus.
+You should therefore consider the impact of your intended course enrollment (e.g. whether you will miss any prerequisite courses of the advanced courses you need to take and/or the major/minor or graduation requirements), and adjust your study plan accordingly.
+Consult your academic adviser/course selection adviser/ Department and Faculty offices in advance for advice if you are in doubt. - If you wish to transfer credits back to HKU, you need to plan well and seek prior approval from your Faculty.
+It is important for you to do course mapping before you seek approval from your Faculty and register for courses at the host university.
+Some Faculties provide online reference databases on the equivalency of the courses taken previously at different host universities.
+This information is for reference only and you should consult your Faculty Academic Adviser or Faculty/School Office administrators whenever you have questions.
+Don't forget to check the submission deadline of your Faculty and adhere to the requirements.
+You may have to submit other supporting documents (e.g. course syllabus etc.) with your transfer credit application. - If you do not wish to transfer credits back to HKU, make sure you take the normal study load in the host institution.
 Don't under-load!
 You are encouraged to take courses that are not offered at HKU.
 You may need to defer your studies for one semester or a full year if you are not planning to transfer credits back from your host institution.
-Please check with your faculty well in advance as you may need to adjust your academic plan accordingly.
+Please check with your Faculty well in advance as you may need to adjust your academic plan accordingly.